elasticio/elasticio.github.io/content/_guides/general-troubleshooting-guide.md

 Now, the last thing you can do before writing to support is a manual go-through.
 Basically, you can just follow the Flow step by step and see where it fails to work properly.

 ## Component Runtime
 When it comes to Component problems, everything is quite simple.
 You can check what is wrong in Component logs.
 See how it is done [here](managing-flow-errors).
-There you will find all the information required to debug the code and fix the issue, or contact Component developer for assistance, depending on your Component development process.
+There you will find all the information required to debug the code and fix the issue, or contact Component developer for assistance, depending on your Component source code ownership.

 ## Platform Issues
 While the Platform itself is not error-prone, we surely can not predict every possible issue with custom Components and complex Flows.
 Check [this document](platform-behavior) for some details on the common Platform troubles and the general way to fix them.